berenslab/abc-ribbon/README.md

 ### poster - folder:

 Contains the poster which will be presented at NeurIPS conference.
-At the moment still a dummy version.